xdevguild/buildo-begins/README.md

 - sending tokens: https://youtu.be/NijTSZhswns
 - issuing, minting and burning ESDT supply: https://youtu.be/_Jj0zCaATVU
+- issuing and creating an SFT collection: https://youtu.be/ozOYli4qQx4
 - creating and checking the herotag for wallet address without the Maiar App: https://youtu.be/nvda-zCffck
 - Elrond data converters: https://youtu.be/soUq9eX9-0s